-The statement of net position details the assets and liabilities of the Authority based on their liquidity, utilizing current and noncurrent categories.
+The statement of net position details the assets, liabilities and deferred outflows/inflows of resources of the Authority based on their liquidity, utilizing current and noncurrent categories.
 The resulting net position, in this statement, is displayed as either net investment in capital assets, restricted or unrestricted.
-The Authority's assets exceeded its liabilities by \$581,422 (net position) at the close of the most recent year.
+The Authority's assets exceeded its liabilities by \$463,307 (net position) at the close of the most recent year.